thoughtbot/dns/book/chapters/securing-your-website/nginx-certs.md

 ### Final Steps

 Really all that's left is to reload nginx and check out our server.
-Visit [https://donkeyrentals.com](https://donkeyrentals.com) (note the **s**) and we should see a little lock next to the URL.
+Visit [https://donkeyrentals.com](https://donkeyrentals.com) (note the **s**), and we should see a little lock next to the URL.
 If so, nice work!
 If not, well, time to go back and read all those instructions again.
 A day in the life of a server administrator.

 ![](../../images/donkeyrentals-certificate-badge.png)